STORM-IRIT/Radium-Engine/Docs/material.md

 # Material management in the Radium Engine
 A Material is a way to control the appearance of an object when rendering.
-It could be The definition of a classical rendering materials, a _Bidirectionnal Scattering Distribution function (BSDF)_, or just define the way a geometry could be rendered and how is computed the final color of an object.
+It could be the definition of a classical rendering materials, a _Bidirectionnal Scattering Distribution function (BSDF)_, or just define the way a geometry could be rendered and how is computed the final color of an object.